owengaspard/reddit-bot-docs/prerequisites.md

 ## NodeJS

 NodeJS is a JavaScript runtime environment that is used to execute JavaScript code.
-It is needed to use playwritgh.
+It is needed to use playwright.

 ### Installing nodejs on Windows